Custodial Symmetry Breaking and Higgs Signatures at the LHC: THEORETICAL FRAMEWORK

 Here $W_\mu^a$ and $T^a$ are the gauge bosons and the generators of the $SU(2)_L$ gauge group.
 The most general renormalizable scalar potential is given by

 One can write the scalar potential in a more compact form as:

 where we use,

 Notice that the scalar potential of this theory in the limit $a_1 \to 0$ has a $O(4)_H \otimes O(3)_\Sigma$ global symmetry and a discrete symmetry $\Sigma \to - \Sigma$.
 The $a_1$ parameter determines the breaking of the custodial symmetry and the mass of the new Higgses and their decays.
+Notice that we can always work with $a_1$ positive because we have the freedom to redefine the triplet field.
 The scalar potential is bounded from below when the following conditions are satisfied: